 Since the beginning of the opioid epidemic, many areas in the United States have been hit hard.
 Some have been affected worse than others.

-Philadelphia is known for its rich history, cheesesteak, and love for the Eagles.
+Philadelphia is known for its rich history, cheesesteaks, and love for the Eagles.
 But despite its joys, a neighborhood called Kensington made a name for itself as home to the nation’s highest rates of heroin overdoses.
 When the coronavirus pandemic hit in late December 2019, heroin abuse in Kensington worsened.
-Now, as the stay-at-home orders, mask mandates, and social distancing guidelines have been lifted, our Philadelphia addiction center is taking another look at the “Walmart of Heroin” and the situation of drugs in Kensington.
+Now, as the stay-at-home orders, mask mandates, and social distancing guidelines have been lifted, our Philadelphia addiction center is taking another look at the “Walmart of Heroin” and the Kensington drug problem.

 What’s the “Walmart of Heroin”?